How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

 Fig.~\ref{fig:beta_vva_threshold} illustrates that the ODI instability threshold in logarithmic space very nearly follows a straight line.
-This feature holds at least up to $n_\alpha/n_p \lesssim 10\%$ and for growth rates ranging from $\gamma_{\mathrm{max}}/\Omega_p \in (10^{-4} - 2 \cdot 10^{-2})$.
+This feature holds at least up to $n_\alpha/n_p \lesssim 10\%$ and for growth rates ranging from $\gamma_{\mathrm{max}}/\Omega_p \in (10^{-4}, 2 \cdot 10^{-2})$.
 This trend enables a linear fit of $\Delta v_\alpha / v_A = \hat{m} \log_{10}(\beta_{\parallel,p}) + \hat{b}$ to obtain the numerical expression for the threshold, with the example labeled along the fitted \emph{green} line.
-The fitting procedure can be repeated for various density ratios.
-Fitted slopes and intercepts for different $n_\alpha/n_p$ while keeping the growth rate fixed enables for another linear fit with relative density as the independent variable.
+We repeat the fitting procedure for various density ratios.
+Fitting slopes and intercepts for different $n_\alpha/n_p$ while keeping the growth rate fixed enables another stage of linear fits with relative density as the independent variable.
 These results can be combined to obtain the instability condition for any onset growth rate.
 For $\gamma_{\mathrm{max}}/\Omega_p = 10^{-3}$ we get

-This method provides accurate analytical representation of the $\alpha$-particle-induced ODI growth rates shown in Fig. \ref{fig:numerical_thresholds}.
+This analytical representation accurately describes the $\alpha$-particle-induced ODI growth rates shown in Fig. \ref{fig:numerical_thresholds}.

 We directly compare this instability to the one described in Section 8.5 of \citet{Gary_1993}, where the proton beam drives the ODI with the drift being the primary source of free energy.
-We expand on the results of \cite{Gary_1993} to normalize relative proton beam density in such a way that the mass flux of beams and $\alpha$-particles remains equal, showing them in the same color on Fig. \ref{fig:numerical_thresholds}.
-The drift value required for $\alpha$-particles to drive the instability is consistently below the one for proton beam over a wide range of $\beta$ values.
-As the proton beams are not consistently present in the solar wind at densities high enough to be distinguished by observations \cite{Alterman_2019_PhDT,Verniero_2020_ApJS,Short_2024_ApJL}, $\alpha$-particles remain the primary driver of the ODI and regulator of the low-$\beta$ limit in the solar wind.
+We expand on the results of \cite{Gary_1993} to normalize relative proton beam density in such a way that the mass flux of \emph{proton} beams and $\alpha$-particles remains equal, showing them in the same color on Fig. \ref{fig:numerical_thresholds}.
+The drift value required for $\alpha$-particles to drive the instability is consistently below the one for proton beam over a wide range of $\beta$ values due to difference in resonance conditions for the underlying $n=-1$ resonance (see next Section).
+As the proton beams are not consistently present in the solar wind \cite{Alterman_2019_PhDT,Verniero_2020_ApJS,Short_2024_ApJL}, $\alpha$-particles remain the primary driver of the ODI and regulator of the low-$\beta$ limit in the solar wind.